 The station is estimated to cost approximately $50 million.
 Potential funding sources include Prop K Transportation Sales Tax and other local, regional and federal funds.

-The Ridership Study is expected to be finalized in 2013.
+The Ridership Study is expected to be finalized in early 2014.
 Following the effort, the Transportation Authority and Caltrain will work together to consider and evaluate potential service levels and other issues.
-Detailed design and environmental review could begin in 2015.
+Detailed design and environmental review could begin in 2016.

 The Bayview Hunters Point neighborhood is located in the southeast portion of San Francisco, and was served by Caltrain at Paul Avenue until its closure in 1999.
 The Caltrain line enters a tunnel section immediately north of Paul Avenue and emerges from the tunnel just south of Oakdale Avenue in the Bayview neighborhood.
 Interest in relocating the Paul Ave station to the Oakdale site originated about two decades ago.
 The Paul Avenue station was served by only a few trains per day, and was perceived as unsafe and inconvenient to residential and key commercial destinations.
 The potential for constructing a station at Oakdale was evaluated as part of a 1988 Caltrans study, which established feasibility but also raised questions about cost.
 Subsequently, the Bayview Hunters Point Community Revitalization Concept Plan was completed, reviving interest in studies to evaluate engineering, design and cost issues at the Oakdale site.